 3. Be transparent

-- Layout the whole recruiting process your startup uses from the first call.
+- Layout the whole hiring process your startup uses from the first call.
 So long as you’re running with minimum hoop-jumping, developers will want to move forward with a startup that has its act together.

 4. Do your research on the value of your equity

-- Most well-funded startups can compete with all but the largest names for base salary–historically, the issue with competing with established names has been that startup equity is much more volatile than equity in a blue-chip company.
+- Most well-funded startups can compete with all but the largest names for base salary.
+Historically, the issue with competing with established names has been that startup equity is much more volatile than equity in a blue-chip company.